Clarksdale, Mississippi: Early history

+Cotton plantations

 John Clark founded the town of Clarksdale in 1848, when he bought land in the area and started a timber business.
 It became a trading center.
 Clark married the sister of James Lusk Alcorn, a major planter who owned a nearby plantation.
 Alcorn became a politician, and was elected by the state legislature as US Senator.
 Later he was elected by voters as governor of the state.
 Thriving from the cotton trade and associated business, Clarksdale soon earned the title "The Golden Buckle on the Cotton Belt".

 African-American slaves cultivated and processed cotton, worked as artisans, and cultivated and processed produce and livestock on the plantations.
 They built the wealth of "King Cotton" in the state.
 U.S. Census data shows Coahoma County, Mississippi's 1860 population was 1,521 whites and 5,085 slaves.
 James Alcorn was a major planter, owning 77 slaves according to the 1860 Slave Schedule.

 Cedar Mound Plantation, located 5 miles south of Clarksdale, was purchased and named in 1834 by Alex Kerr Boyce.
 He died childless and it was inherited by his niece Mrs. Catherine (Kate) (née Henderson) Adams of South Carolina.
 She divided it among her unmarried children: Jennie, Will, and Lucia Adams.
 The sisters' correspondence (1845-1944) is held in a collection in their name at the University of Mississippi.